blake-simpson/xing-connection-viewer/readme.md

 Once complete, a new JSON file will be saved to the `data/` directory.

 ### 3. Open web interface
 To view the shared connections, the web interface must be run on a web server (because the page makes a Ajax request for the JSON file).
-The simpilist way to do this is to simply run a simply Python HTTP server:
+The simplest way to do this is to simply run a Python HTTP server:

 `python -m SimpleHTTPServer`

-Then navigate to the following address in your webs browser:
+Then navigate to the following address in your web browser:

 `http://localhost:8000/web/`